DFoly/DFoly.github.io/_posts/blog/2017-04-10-Bayesian-Regression-in-R.markdown

 $
 V = (\Sigma_0^{-1}+ \dfrac{1}{\sigma^2}X_t'X_t)^{-1}
-\medskip
 $

-If we play around a bit with the second term in M, we can substitute our maximum likelihood estimator for $ Y_t
+If we play around a bit with the second term in M, we can substitute our maximum likelihood estimator for
+$
+Y_t
 $.
 Doing so gives us